Healing Through Remembrance

 Durga was a trooper as we dealt the past few years with her kidney disease and related issues, even when I wasn’t.
 In the end, she left on her own terms, in my arms, surrounded by love and as peacefully as possible, for which I’m forever grateful.

-She was my heart cat, and always will be.
+She was my heart cat and always will be.
 And I know she touched so many others.
-I can’t thank Dr. McClaine and everyone at Cats Limited enough for their kindness her entire life.
+I can’t thank Dr. McClaine and everyone at Cats Limited Veterinary Hospital enough for their kindness her entire life.

 I’ll love you forever, my sweet Durga.